dweekly/docs/pages/viral/referrals.md

 !!! warning "ONLY USE V1 CUSTOM EVENTS"
 	Our referral system only supports our v1 custom event SDK method which is `userCompletedAction()` and `track()`. **The v2 events, `BranchEvent` and `logEvent()` used for installs and opens, are not supported.**

+!!! info "Not recommended for Enterprise Clients"
+    Due to the nature of this functionality, we do not recommend the use of referrals for Enterprise clients.

 Branch allows you to reward users with credits, track those credits, and redeem them when appropriate.
 It is a unit-less currency available to your users without you having to build a system from scratch.

 <p align="center">